joebowen/openMotor/README.md

 openMotor
 ==========

+NOTE: This is still a work in progress.
+I'm attempting to add in the ability to model hybrid motors.

 Overview
 --------
 openMotor is an open-source internal ballistics simulator for rocket motor experimenters.
 The software produces estimates of a rocket motor's chamber pressure and thrust based on input such as propellant properties and grain geometry.
 It uses the Fast Marching Method to determine how a propellant grain regresses, which allows the use of arbitrary core geometries.